 In examining this issue in the light of the proceedings before the District Court, it occurs to us that the instructions to the jury on the effect of comparative negligence were immaterial.
 This was a bifurcated case, and the only issue submitted to the jury was the duty of deciding the proportionate negligence, if any, of the parties.

 In State Bank of Townsend v.
-Maryann's, Inc. (Mont.
-1983), 664 P.2d 295, 301, 40 St.Rep.
+Maryann‘s, Inc. (Mont.
+1983), [204 Mont.
+21,] 664 P.2d 295, 301, 40 St.Rep.
 637, Justice Weber emphasized the duty of a district court to instruct the jury as to how to use a special verdict.

-Court's instruction no. 17, which we have set out in full above, carefully and properly instructs the jury as to its use of the special verdict form.
+Court‘s instruction No. 17, which we have set out in full above, carefully and properly instructs the jury as to its use of the special verdict form.
 It was the duty of the jury to determine factual issues as instructed by the court, and not questions of law.
 The verdict form itself was adequate to enable the jury to determine the factual issues that were essential in this case.
 The question of damages was reserved for a later trial and was no business of this jury.

 It was suggested to us in oral argument in this case, that if the jury knew the effect of their findings in this bifurcated case, that is, that the combined comparison of negligence rule was going to be applied, that perhaps it might have altered the percentages so as to achieve a no-verdict result for the plaintiff.
 We cannot impugn the integrity of the jury that it indulged in that kind of manipulation.
-The single duty of the jury in this case was to determine the applicable percentages of negligence, if such negligence existed.
+The single duty of the jury in this case was to determine the applicable percentages of negligence, if any, such negligence existed.
 We cannot order a new trial in this case upon the mere speculation that if the jury could foresee the precise effect of their factual determination, even though not called on to determine damages, their factual determination would be different from what they decided.

 III.

-For the reasons foregoing, we decline to issue a writ of supervisory control directed to the District Court to modify its determination as to the legal effect of § 27-1-702, MCA, or to order a new trial on negligence in this bifurcated case.
-We therefore deny the writ and remand this cause to the District Court for further proceedings in accordance with this Opinion.
+For the reasons foregoing, we decline to issue a writ of supervisory control directed to the District Court to modify its determination as to the legal effect of

-HARRISON, WEBER and HUNT, JJ., concur.
+MR. JUSTICES HARRISON, WEBER and HUNT concur.

-*278 GULBRANDSON, Justice, specially concurring and dissenting.
+MR. JUSTICE GULBRANDSON, specially concurring and dissenting:

 I concur with the adoption of the theory of combined negligence of concurrent tortfeasor defendants, but I do not agree with its application in this case where the jury was not instructed on its application.
 In my opinion, a new trial should be ordered so that a properly instructed jury can determine percentages of negligence, if any, of the parties and fix, if necessary, an appropriate damage award.